selutin99/unique-counter/README.md

 - [Testing](#Testing)

 ## Overview
-[Service role description] of lumbar-spine system.
-[What the service is used for description].
+An application that allows to display statistics on the number of unique words in the console for an HTML page.

 ## Documentation
 * Task text: [link](media/task_description.pdf)